 The productive sphere, and especially the labor process, he argued, is the engine of social development.
 This is where use value is created, where surplus value is generated, where capital is accumulated.
 Production is the fountainhead.
 It is the ultimate "source" from which the other spheres of society draw their energy - energy that they in turn use to help shape and sustain the sphere of production on which they so depend.
-And so, although for Marx capitalist economics and politics are deeply intertwined, their interaction is that of two conceptually distinct and asymmetric entities.
+And so, although for Marx capitalist economics and politics are deeply intertwined, their interaction is that of two conceptually distinct and asymmetric entities.[2]

-Foundation II: The Galilean/Cartesian/Newtonian Model of the Economy by the mechanical worldview of Machiavelli, Kepler, Galileo, Descartes, Hobbes, Locke, Hume, Leibnitz and, most importantly, Newton.
+Foundation II: The Galilean/Cartesian/Newtonian Model of the Economy

+The new capitalist order emerged hand in hand with a political-scientific revolution - a revolution that was marked by the mechanical worldview of Machiavelli, Kepler, Galileo, Descartes, Hobbes, Locke, Hume, Leibnitz and, most importantly, Newton.[3]